-He and star David Dastmalchian, of TV’s “MacGuyver,” “Ant Man and The Wasp,” and Denis Villeneuve’s upcoming big screen version of “Dune,” create one of the most serrated portraits of bullying, the ways it tears through a school and scars for life, that the screen has seen in many a year.
+He and star David Dastmalchian –;of TV’s “MacGuyver,” “Ant Man and The Wasp,” and Denis Villeneuve’s upcoming big screen version of “Dune” — create one of the most serrated cinematic portraits of bullying, the ways it tears through a school and scars for life.

 It traffics in tropes and stereotypes, ups the ante on the extremes its bullies go to and yet never seems, at any point and in any way, removed from reality.